PoisotLab/ms_network_prediction/manuscript.md

 include projecting the predictors into a lower dimensional space, as in our proof-of-concept.
-Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see @fig:models), a fitting algorithm attempts to estimate the values of $\theta$ that minimizes the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data
+Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see @fig:models), a fitting algorithm attempts to estimate the values of $\theta$ that minimises the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data
 $Y$.
 These typically rely on drawing candidate parameter values from priors and applying some form of Bayesian sampling to generate a posterior estimate